lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 setting derived plot parameters rather than creating another column in the right-hand table.
 To do so, click on the "plot settings" (two gears) on the left-hand panel, click on "add new chart."
 Select "heatmap" for the plot type, and enter "q/(1-e)" for the X-axis, and "e" for the y-axis.
+Increase the number of bins to 200 for both x and y to improve the resolution of the heatmap.
 You can chose any color map you find compelling.
 The plot parameters used here are below.
 In particular, the X-axis is restricted to ``10 < a < 100`` au to illustrate at more detail the region from 1 x to about 3 x the Neptune's orbit.